The Reveal SDK AI features are currently in beta, and we welcome your feedback to help us improve for the final release.

 Response Format

-The endpoint returns Server-Sent Events (SSE) with the following event types:
+When stream is true, the endpoint returns Server-Sent Events (SSE) with the following event types:

 progress Event